- Books, Literature, and Writing»

 Forgotten Old English Words

-I have been thinking about my English words and came up with this idea.
+I thought about about my English, and speaking a foreign language came up with this idea.

 I have forgotten some of the words, it is not just forgotten, it is about the words that I rarely use in daily conversations.